sai-starknet/sai-cairo-core/README.md

 This allows for easy reading and reading of chain storage by off chain components.
 The major parts are

-- Indexer
+- Indexer -> read events convert to structured data (protobuf?)
-- Database populator
+- Database populator -> protobuf into database
 - Database
-- External database interface
+- External database interface -> Grpc/Grpahql/Sql Query
+- Optional: external database writing

 ### Deployment system